linkedin/pygradle/README.md

 ## Plugins Avalible

-PyGradle comes with several plugins avalible, for specific details on plugins check the documentation specific to that plugin.
+PyGradle comes with several plugins available, for specific details on each plugin check the documentation specific to that plugin.

 | Plugin Name       | Used When                                     | Documentation |
 |-------------------|-----------------------------------------------|---------------|